py2ai/py2ai.github.io/_posts/2025-11-11-Multiple-Categories-Plot-Excel.md

 ---
-layout: post
-title: Garden Data Live Chart Tutorial with Python
 description: Learn how to create a live-updating Excel chart in Python using Pandas, Matplotlib, and Watchdog.
-Step-by-step beginner-friendly guide for real-time data visualization.
+Step-by-step beginner-friendly guide for real-time data vis...
 featured-img: 20251111-python-multimatplotlib
 keywords:
 - Python